Alternatives to Prevent Addiction in the Nation (PAIN) Act

 The legislation would ensure that seniors have full access to non-opioid pain management options and allow patients and healthcare professionals to choose the treatment that is right for them.
 Under this bill, Americans on Medicare Part D and would never pay more for a non-opioid than they would for an opioid prescription.

-The Alternatives to PAIN Act is supported by over 50 organizations.
+The Alternatives to PAIN Act is supported by over 80 organizations.

-Voices was joined by over 50 organizations in sending a letter to House and Senate leadership calling on Congress to pass the Alternatives to PAIN Act.
+Voices was joined by 84 organizations in sending a letter to House and Senate leadership calling on Congress to pass the Alternatives to PAIN Act.
 This widespread endorsement showcases the overwhelming support for this critical piece of legislation.
 With opioid overdose death rates continuing to climb, Congress must remain vigilant in fighting this crisis.
 Seniors deserve choices when managing their pain or recovering from surgery.

 Read the Full Letter Here